Searchbreed

 Feeding a Soft Coated Wheaten Terrier

-Irish farm terrier. ~1,000-1,300 kcal/day.
+Irish farm terrier.
+Calorie needs vary with size, age, neuter status, and activity.
 Kidney and GI protein-loss diseases are breed-specific diet concerns.

 Key nutrients